Skip to main content

 A young Syrian refugee kneels in front of rubble of a factory where he once worked before the earthquake.

-Americares continues to offer assistance to partner organizations in Türkiye and Syria, focusing on support services that restore access to health care for displaced families and delivering medicines and relief supplies for health workers treating survivors.
+Americares continues to offer assistance to partner organizations in Türkiye and Syria, focusing on support services that restore access to health care for displaced families and delivering medicines and relief supplies along with mental health support to help adults and children, as well as local partner staff, process the multiple traumas of disaster, displacement and war.

 (Photo: Jeff Kennel) Please click on the arrow and meet Abdul, telling the story of how he and his family survived the earthquake.